 At this point, you should be documenting both your conversations and comments made to you by the offender.
 This type of detailed information will be helpful later.
-It would also be well advised to get the contact information of anyone who has witnessed the harassment take place or any other victims that may have been affected.
+It would also be well advised to get the contact information of anyone who has witnessed the harassment or any other victims that may have been affected.

-Once this process is complete and management has talked to the offender, follow up to ensure that they did take action.
+Once this process is complete, and management has talked to the offender, follow up to ensure that they did take action.
 You will not get a full account as that is confidential under the law.
 But you are entitled to know the result and if disciplinary action was taken.
-If the offending behavior still continues, you may have grounds for legal action.
+If the offending behavior continues, you may have grounds for legal action.
 If this happens to you, our California employment lawyers can help you with the legal process of pressing charging and obtaining compensation.

 Worker's Rights in California

 We urge you not to put up with these illegal and unethical factors in the workplace and to call us now if you have been affected.
-The lawyers of Bisnar Chase can inform you of your legal rights at your free consultation.
+The employment lawyers of Bisnar Chase can inform you of your legal rights at your free consultation.

-It is also imperative to keep a comprehensive record of any attempts you made to notify your supervisor, human resources, or management about the problem along with facts about whatever response you did or did not receive.
+It is also imperative to keep a comprehensive record of any attempts to notify your supervisor, human resources, or management about the problem, along with facts about whatever response you did or did not receive.